prikhi/sysadmintools/office_workstation/README.rst

 workstations use a common mirror which allows caching via web proxy(we use `squid`_).
 Then the new mirrors available packages are updated.

-Next various applications are installed such as web browsers, games, and educational applications.
-Any XFCE4 specific packages are removed and KDE applications are explicitly installed(instead of being implicity linked to the ``kde-desktop`` task).
-Any unnecessary dependencies and applications are then removed.
+Next various applications are installed such as the desktop environment, web browsers, games, and educational applications.
+KDE applications are explicitly installed(instead of being implicity linked to the ``kde-desktop`` task).

 The `Zabbix`_ agent is then installed and configured.
 We rely on Zabbix's auto-discovery features, monitoring only system resource usage.